rohanchauhan/ebook-api/Categories-api.md

 ### Categories API
 This API is used to manage the categories of book in ebooks-api.
-1. Admin privileges are required to delete a book.
+1. Admin privileges are required to delete a category.
 2. Users need to be logged in to create or update category.
 3. Read operations do not need authentication.